Is a hedgehog the right pet for you?

-Do hedgehogs need a play mate? - No. Hedgehogs are very solitary animals and do not play well with others.
+Do hedgehogs need a play mate? - NO. Hedgehogs are very solitary animals and do not play well with others.
 We feel strongly that 1 hedgehog is a great pet for an entire family.
-Buying multiple hedgehogs because you have more than 1 child is really not necessary.
-And... by having only 1 hedgehog, the hedgehog gets more attention and you get to share responsibilities.
+Buying multiple hedgehogs because you have more than 1 child is not necessary nor recommended.
+By having only 1 hedgehog, the hedgehog gets more attention and you get to share responsibilities such as cleaning.

-Do hedgehogs chew things up? - No. They may grab fabric with their mouth and give it a tug, but they do not chew in a destructive manner.
-They are not rodents and do not chew up plastic, wood or other items.
+Do hedgehogs chew things up? - Not typically.
+They may grab fabric with their mouth and give it a tug, but they usually do not chew in a destructive manner.
+They are not rodents and do not need to wear their teeth down.

 Is there a trick to bonding? - Yes.
 There is an easy and excellent way to gain your hedgehog's trust.
-Take a piece of fabric (a washcloth will do) and keep it on your person for several hours to get your scent on it.
+Take a small piece of fabric such as a washcloth (NOT a T shirt or large item) and keep it on your person for several hours to get your scent on it.
 Place the fabric in the hedgehog's hide.
 This will help them to associate your scent with their safe place.
 This really does work.